IMPACT inclusive volunteering project

 Adapted Physical Activity course at Greenbank Leisure Centre in Swadlincote.

-Throughout the IMPACT project a range of courses and workshops will be coordinated for clubs and organisations to attend for free.
-These include:
+Throughout the IMPACT project a range of courses and workshops were coordinated for clubs and volunteers to attend.
+These included:

-How to coach disabled people in sport (2hrs theory)
+- How to coach disabled people in sport

-Effective communication: coaching deaf people in sport (3 hrs theory)
+- Effective communication: coaching deaf people in sport

 Training for individuals